Boolean algebra: History

 A precursor of Boolean algebra was Gottfried Wilhelm Leibniz's algebra of concepts.
+The usage of binary in relation to the I Ching was central to Leibniz's characteristica universalis.
+It eventually created the foundations of algebra of concepts.
 Leibniz's algebra of concepts is deductively equivalent to the Boolean algebra of sets.

 Boole's algebra predated the modern developments in abstract algebra and mathematical logic; it is however seen as connected to the origins of both fields.
 In an abstract setting, Boolean algebra was perfected in the late 19th century by Jevons, Schröder, Huntington and others, until it reached the modern conception of an (abstract) mathematical structure.
 For example, the empirical observation that one can manipulate expressions in the algebra of sets, by translating them into expressions in Boole's algebra, is explained in modern terms by saying that the algebra of sets is a Boolean algebra (note the indefinite article).
 In fact, M. H. Stone proved in 1936 that every Boolean algebra is isomorphic to a field of sets.

 In the 1930s, while studying switching circuits, Claude Shannon observed that one could also apply the rules of Boole's algebra in this setting, and he introduced switching algebra as a way to analyze and design circuits by algebraic means in terms of logic gates.
 Shannon already had at his disposal the abstract mathematical apparatus, thus he cast his switching algebra as the two-element Boolean algebra.
 In modern circuit engineering settings, there is little need to consider other Boolean algebras, thus "switching algebra" and "Boolean algebra" are often used interchangeably.

 Efficient implementation of Boolean functions is a fundamental problem in the design of combinational logic circuits.
-Modern electronic design automation tools for VLSI circuits often rely on an efficient representation of Boolean functions known as (reduced ordered) binary decision diagrams (BDD) for logic synthesis and formal verification.
+Modern electronic design automation tools for very-large-scale integration (VLSI) circuits often rely on an efficient representation of Boolean functions known as (reduced ordered) binary decision diagrams (BDD) for logic synthesis and formal verification.

 Logic sentences that can be expressed in classical propositional calculus have an equivalent expression in Boolean algebra.
 Thus, Boolean logic is sometimes used to denote propositional calculus performed in this way.
-Boolean algebra is not sufficient to capture logic formulas using quantifiers, like those from first order logic.
+Boolean algebra is not sufficient to capture logic formulas using quantifiers, like those from first-order logic.

 Although the development of mathematical logic did not follow Boole's program, the connection between his algebra and logic was later put on firm ground in the setting of algebraic logic, which also studies the algebraic systems of many other logics.
 The problem of determining whether the variables of a given Boolean (propositional) formula can be assigned in such a way as to make the formula evaluate to true is called the Boolean satisfiability problem (SAT), and is of importance to theoretical computer science, being the first problem shown to be NP-complete.
 The closely related model of computation known as a Boolean circuit relates time complexity (of an algorithm) to circuit complexity.